Windlesham - Future Explorers8-13 years

 The recommended minimum stay is two weeks.
 To maximize the benefit of your experience, you should consider a 3 or 4 week course.

-The fully-inclusive course fee is £1,395 per week.
+The fully-inclusive course fee is £1,595 per week for a residential course.
 This includes a return transfer from selected airports (see Terms & Conditions) and travel insurance.
-There is no supplement for collecting a UM.
+Day course is also available for £995 per week.

 The Course

-There are 18 hours of lessons per week including English Skills, Explorations and Adventure Activities.
+There are 18.5 hours of lessons per week including English Skills, Mission Possible and Explorations.
 Maximum 14 students per class.
 Weekly progress checks to monitor students' performance.

 7 levels are available, from A0 (Complete Beginner) to C2 (Proficiency).
-Entry test on Monday with a speaking, grammar and writing component.
+Placement test on Monday with a multiple choice, writing and speaking components.

-LEGO & Coding, Basketball Skills, Horse Riding and Tennis.
+Film & Animation, LEGO & Coding, E-Kart Racing, Horse Riding and Tennis.
 Supplements are payable.
 Academies are subject to availability and a minimum number of enrolments.

 The centre